GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/binauthz/README.md

 # Binary Authorization

-The following example shows to how to create a CI and a CD pipeline in Cloud Build for the deployment of an application to a private GKE cluster with unrestricted access to a public endpoint.
-The example enables a Binary Authorization policy in the project so only images that have been attested can be deployed to the cluster.
+The following blueprint shows to how to create a CI and a CD pipeline in Cloud Build for the deployment of an application to a private GKE cluster with unrestricted access to a public endpoint.
+The blueprint enables a Binary Authorization policy in the project so only images that have been attested can be deployed to the cluster.
 The attestations are created using a cryptographic key pair that has been provisioned in KMS.

-The diagram below depicts the architecture used in the example.
+The diagram below depicts the architecture used in the blueprint.

 ![Architecture](diagram.png)